turingschool/curriculum/source/projects/rush_hour.md

 * `Rails`

+## Instructions

+Iterations 0-7 must be completed to consider the project complete.
+Iterations 0-1 have a test harness so you get your database started on the right track.
+From there - implementation is up to your team.
+Please use TDD every step of the way.
+Tests are expected for all features and all the models - including iterations 0-1.
+You can run the test harness with the command ```rake harness```.

+The spec harness should pass completely before you move on to iteration 2.

 ## Base Expectations:

 ### Iteration 0

 The core idea behind TrafficSpy is that your application will store and analyze data from a clients website about visitors to their site.
-For iteration 0 let's begin by storing some of that data, and for now we'll assume our TrafficSpy application is analyzing data for only one client.
+For iteration 0 let's begin by storing some of that data.

 To store data with ActiveRecord/Postresql we need to create migrations and a model for a particular resource.
 In this example we have a PayloadRequest resource, so we need a ```PayloadRequest``` model, and a migration that will create a ```PayloadRequest``` table with the necessary attributes.